 He has received numerous awards and recognitions for his research, including having been selected as the “Carnegie Centenary Professor” by the universities of Scotland in 2003, and as the “Danz Distinguished Lecturer” by the University of Washington in 2006.

 Dr Livio is also the author of five popular science books.
 His bestselling book “The Golden Ratio” won him the “Peano Prize” in 2003 and the “International Pythagoras Prize” in 2004, as the best popular book on mathematics.
-His book “Is God A Mathematician?” inspired the NOVA program “The Great Math Mystery” that aired in 2015, and his most recent book, “Brilliant Blunders,” was selected by The Washington Post as one of the “Notable Books of 2013.”
+His book “Is God A Mathematician?” inspired the NOVA program “The Great Math Mystery” that was nominated for an EMMY in 2016.
+His most recent book, “Brilliant Blunders,” was selected by The Washington Post as one of the “Notable Books of 2013.”
+His upcoming book “WHY?
+An Exploration of Human Curiosity” is scheduled for release in the summer of 2017.